REVELATION 10 - 11:14

 Yet Michael the archangel, in contending with the devil, when he disputed about the body of Moses, dared not bring against him a reviling accusation, but said, The Lord rebuke you!
 Jude 9

 At that time Michael shall stand up, The great prince who stands watch over the sons of your people; and there shall be a time of trouble, such as never was since there was a nation, even to that time.
 And at that time your people shall be delivered, everyone who is found written in the book.
 Daniel 12:1

 Notice that, in the Daniel prophecy, it clearly says that Michael will play a key role in relation to Israel during the Great Tribulation.
 It specifically says that Michael will intervene on behalf of the Jews during a time of trouble such as never was since there was a nation.
 Also, it predicts, at that time your people shall be delivered.
 So, Michael will be instrumental in the help of the Jewish people during the Great Tribulation.
-He will do battle for them in the spiritual realm and be a key element in their help and preservation.
-We will get more details about this standing up for the Jews when we get to chapter 12.
+He will do battle for them and be a key element to their help and preservation.
+We will get more details about his standing up for the Jews when we get to chapter 12.
 There, we find that it is Michael who will ultimately toss Satan out of Heaven.

 What a scene John saw here in relation to this mighty archangel of God.
 Back in chapter 4, John was told to come up here and I will show you things that must be hereafter.
 This event, beloved, is one of those things.
-What we are reading about here, that John witnessed, will actually occur in history one day.
-I believe you and I will actually see this event for ourselves, when Michael stands up (Dan.
-12:1), thunders his powerful proclamation and then, sets out on his mission to help the Jews, down on the earth.
+What we are reading about here will actually occur in history one day and you and I will actually see this extraordinary event when Michael stands up and thunders his powerful proclamation and sets out on his mission to help the Jewish people, down on the earth.